• Skip to primary navigation

 1. Sensory water play is 10x cooler when it’s sparkly

-2. Kids love sensory water play
+2. Kids love sparkly water tables

-3. Materials needed
+3. Materials

-5. Wait, wait, wait is this going to stain?
+5. Wait, wait, wait Is this going to stain?

-6. Is a water table sensory play?
+6. Is a sparkly water table sensory play?

-9. Sparkly sensory water play = 5-star Yelp review
+8. Sparkly sensory water play = 5-star Yelp review

 Sensory water play is 10x cooler when it’s sparkly